FEUP-LDTS-2022/project-l05gr06/README.md

 > This section should contain a list of implemented features and their descriptions.
 In the end of the section, include two or three screenshots that illustrate the most important features.

+**Menu**: Working menu with multiple options, such as 'Game Mode', to select the intended variant of the game and 'Instructions', to read the instructions of each mode.
+We also implemented the tetris theme song running on the background, therefore there's an additional option 'Settings' in which you can mute and change the music's volume.

 **Player1**:

 - **Moving the piece** - The piece will move, sideways, when the user presses 'A' or 'D' (left or right, respectively).